I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of Nando’s chicken recipe.

 How to make Nando’s peri-peri chicken

-1. Ingredients for the peri-peri sauce
+1. Ingredients for the peri-peri sauce (Nando’s sauce)

 The original recipes of peri-peri sauce are made with the African bird’s eye chili.
-However, since this type of chili is unavailable where I live (Malaysia), I choose to use the local bird’s eye chilies, which are pretty similar.
+However, since this type of chili is unavailable where I live (Malaysia), I choose to use the local bird’s eye chilies, which are similar.

 Besides that, I also use the local large red chilies, which are less spicy than the bird’s eye chili.

 The last one is the non-spicy red bell pepper.
+You may also want to try using cayenne pepper,

 Give the chilies a few rough cuts to reduce the size and lessen the workload of the food processor to blend them into a paste in the next step.